madhur-tandon/lapinmq/README.md

 p.stop()
 ```

+**NOTE:**: It is recommended to configure alternate exchanges if a message is unroutable.
+This is because `lapinmq` assumes best practices i.e. the publisher is made to crash instead of discarding a message which is unroutable.
+This is to avoid subsequent dropping of unroutable messages.
+A crash serves as an instant feedback to look into the issue.

 ### Receiving Messages

 To receive messages, create an object of class `lapinmq.Consumer` with the queue name and a task function.
 One can also pass in the number of workers (default is 1).